-- 2.12.3.1 Process: All initial Appeal requests will be filed with the Contractor in accordance with applicable laws and regulations (Level One Appeal).
-If the Contractor does not decide fully in the Enrollee's favor within the relevant timeframe, the Contractor shall automatically forward the case file regarding Medicare services to the IRE for a new and impartial review.
-If the Contractor or the Enrollee disagrees with the IRE's decision, further levels of Appeal are available, including a hearing before an Administrative Law Judge, a review by the Departmental Appeals Board, and judicial review.
-The Contractor must comply with any requests for information or participation from such further Appeal entities. - 2.12.3.2 Timeframes: An Enrollee may file an oral or written Appeal with the Contractor within sixty (60) calendar days following the date of the notice of Adverse Action that generates such Appeal. - 2.12.3.2.1 Unless an Enrollee requests an expedited Appeal, for Level One Appeals filed with the Contractor, the Contractor shall render its decision on the Appeal within fifteen (15) Business Days after submission of the Appeal.
+- 2.12.3.2.1 Unless an Enrollee requests an expedited Appeal, for Level One Appeals filed with the Contractor, the Contractor shall render its decision on the Appeal within fifteen (15) Business Days after submission of the Appeal.
 The Contractor may extend this timeframe for up to fourteen (14) calendar days if the Enrollee requests an extension or if the Contractor desires additional information and/or documents and is able to establish that the delay is in the interest of the Enrollee.
+The Contractor must provide the Enrollee with written notice of the reason for the extension and inform the Enrollee of the right to file a grievance if they disagree with the delay.
 If an Enrollee requests an expedited Appeal, the Contractor shall notify the Enrollee, within twenty-four (24) hours after the submission of the Appeal, of all information from the Enrollee that the Contractor requires to evaluate the expedited Appeal.
 The Contractor shall render a decision on an expedited Appeal within twenty-four (24) hours after receipt of the required information. - 2.12.3.2.1.1 In a non-emergency situation, notwithstanding any provisions in State law to the contrary, in the event a NF resident's Physician orders a service, treatment, or test that is not approved by the Contractor, the Enrollee, or the Physician or other Provider acting on behalf of the Enrollee, may utilize a Level One expedited Appeal to the Contractor, as defined in 2.12.3.2.1.
 Non-emergency situations not meeting the criteria for expedited Appeals set forth in 42 C.F.R. § 422.570 shall proceed as standard Appeals beyond Level One for Medicare services, as specified in Section 2.12.3.2.2. - 2.12.3.2.2 If the Level One Appeal is not fully in favor of the Enrollee, the Contractor must auto-forward the Appeal to the IRE.
 For standard Appeals, the IRE will send the Enrollee and the Contractor a letter with its decision within thirty (30) calendar days after it receives the case from the Contractor, or at the end of up to a fourteen (14) calendar day extension, and a payment decision within sixty (60) calendar days.
-For expedited Appeals, the IRE will send the Enrollee and the Contractor a letter with its decision within seventy-two (72) hours after it receives the case from the Contractor or at the end of up to a fourteen (14) calendar day extension.

-- 2.12.3.2.3 If the IRE decides in the Enrollee's favor and reverses the Contractor's decision, the Contractor must authorize the service under dispute as expeditiously as the Enrollee's health condition requires, but no later than seventy-two (72) hours from the date the Contractor receives the notice reversing the decision.
+For expedited Appeals, the IRE will send the Enrollee and the Contractor a letter with its decision within seventy-two (72) hours after it receives the case from the Contractor or at the end of up to a fourteen (14) calendar day extension. - 2.12.3.2.3 If the IRE decides in the Enrollee's favor and reverses the Contractor's decision, the Contractor must authorize the service under dispute as expeditiously as the Enrollee's health condition requires, but no later than seventy-two (72) hours from the date the Contractor receives the notice reversing the decision.
 Generally, the Contractor must provide the services under dispute as expeditiously as the enrollee's health condition requires, but no later than fourteen (14) calendar days from the date it receives notice that the IRE reversed the determination. - 2.12.3.3 Continuation of Benefits Pending an Appeal: The Contractor must provide continuing benefits for all previously approved non-Part D benefits that are being terminated or modified pending the Contractor's internal Appeal process.
 This means that such benefits will continue to be provided by Providers to Enrollees and that the Contractors must continue to pay Providers for providing such services or benefits pending an internal Appeal.